EShenoda/EShenoda/README.md

 ## About

-&nbsp&nbsp&nbsp&nbsp&nbsp I graduated from Full Sail University with bachelor’s degree in computer science.
+&nbsp&nbsp&nbsp&nbsp&nbsp;I graduated from Full Sail University with bachelor’s degree in computer science.
 I majored in Mobile Development.
 I specialize in Android and iOS mobile development.
 I am proficient in C# and SQL / NoSQL databases.

-&nbsp&nbsp&nbsp&nbsp&nbsp Full Sail has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
+&nbsp&nbsp&nbsp&nbsp&nbsp;Full Sail has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
 There is so much more to learn.
 I am studying new programming languages and frameworks so that I can become a valuable member of your team.

 ## Status

 ### Full Sail University

 _Graduated: Valedictorian GPA: 3.97_